 John Whittingdale, who was Culture Secretary from May 2015 to July 2016, also has allegedly close links to Firtash.
 He was a director of the British-Ukrainian Society (BUS) from 2010 to 2014.
 This organization sounds like a bilateral relations grouping but, in reality, is a front for Firtash's personal PR efforts.
-(Current and former directors include Anthony Fisher, Robert Shetler-Jones, the Conservative peer, Lord Risby (Richard Spring) and Lord Oxford (Ray Asquith), a former senior official at the British embassy in Kyiv.)
+(Current and former directors include Anthony Fisher, Robert Shetler-Jones, the Conservative peer, Lord Risby (Richard Spring) and Lord Oxford (Ray Asquith), a former senior official at the British embassy in Kyiv.)74 Although Whittingdale does not speak as an advocate for Russia, he is a far more of an influential figure than Kawczynski.
+As Culture Secretary, he held influence over the future of the BBC and sporting matters, both of which are of considerable interest to Russia.
+He remains one of the most influential backbench Conservative MPs and, along with Lord Risby, sits on numerous Former Soviet Union All Party Parliamentary Groups (APPGs).

 Regarding UKIP, in June 2015, the European Parliament tabled a non-binding resolution aimed at restraining Russian influence in Europe and condemning human rights abuses.
-One of the measures was to make non-EU donations to political parties more transparent, specifically to prevent Russian subversion; UKIP, along with the French National Front, Hungary's Jobbik, and several other smaller radical parties, voted against the resolution.
-UKIP's Deputy Leader Paul Nuttall justified the position as follows: "UKIP does not support interference by the European Commission in any aspect of funding for British political parties.
-UKIP supports the laws which are already in place in Britain which prohibit foreign funding of political parties."
+One of the measures was to make non-EU donations to political parties more transparent, specifically to prevent Russian subversion;75 UKIP,